 By Nancy Hassel, ThisFurryLife.com

-As many pet parents may be worried about their pets and separation anxiety as we start to get back to work as our country enters Phases 1, 2 or 3 due to the COVID19 pandemic, there are many trusted pet care professionals to help you with your pet sitting and doggie daycare needs.
+As many pet parents may be worried about their pets and separation anxiety as we start to get back to work as our country opens more and more since the COVID19 pandemic, there are many trusted pet care professionals to help you with your pet sitting and doggie daycare needs.
 A few things you should do as a dog owner prior to dropping your pet off in someone else’s care are:

 - Visit the facility or pet sitter’s home if you are boarding your pet there.